Skip to Content

 What is a Push Camera?

-Push cameras, also known as pushrod cameras, perform pipe inspections within motors or driving capabilities.
-Instead, these crawlers are pushed by the user via a rigid cable down the pipe being inspected.
-These devices are typically more cost-effective, quicker, and smaller solutions than other crawlers.
-However, the tradeoff is that there is limited control of where the camera faces as it moves down the pipe, as well as the distance it can travel.
-These devices are useful, budget-friendly solutions, typically costing between $15,000 and $45,000 depending on their features and capabilities.
+Push cameras, also known as pushrod cameras, are used for pipe inspections without motorized or driving capability.
+Instead, they are manually pushed through the pipe using a rigid cable.
+These systems are typically more cost-effective, faster to deploy, and more compact than crawler systems.
+However, the tradeoff is limited control over camera direction, as well as reduced inspection distance and mobility.
+Push cameras are a practical, budget-friendly solution, typically costing between $15,000 and $45,000 depending on their features and capabilities.

 Image of a Drain Camera